superbuggy/euclidean-rhythm-visualizer/readme.md

 ### Example II: 3 pulses over 8 steps

 ![X--X--X-](./images/euclid2-8.jpg)

 Since clock-like isn't particularly interesting on a rhythmic level, we can vary the number of pulses we distribute over the 8 steps.

-> "In Cuba it goes by the name of the tresillo and in the USA is often called the Habanera rhythm used in hundreds of rockabilly songs during the 1950’s" (Toussaint, 4).
+> "*In Cuba it goes by the name of the tresillo and in the USA is often called the Habanera rhythm used in hundreds of rockabilly songs during the 1950’s*" (Toussaint, 4).

 ### Euclidean Rhythms in Musical Traditions Around the World